Modulus-Labs/RockyBot/README.md

 Note that the model type which is implemented in Cairo is the simple 3-layer neural net with ReLU activations between each layer (except the final layer, which outputs raw logits/softmax distribution), trained on the dataset derived from [`process_playground_task()`](https://github.com/Modulus-Labs/RockyBot/blob/46ba19eabda2cf35d8ca9805f762f37d53a4fcae/pytorch-model/process_dataset.py#L167) function.

-### Data Generation

-Simply run `process_dataset.py` with no arguments.
-This command generates `.npy` files for the `playground_task` task which will be used in classification eval/training.

 ### Data Acquisition

 The data acquisition happens within the `DataAquisition/` directory!
 The current setup pulls the on-chain data via the Graph.
 The dataset is currently extracted and lives within the `pytorch-model` where the model is trained and evaluated.